 Hindsight may be 20/20 (or is it 2021?), but it isn't all for naught.
 Others can learn from what we did (or didn’t do).
 I asked parents of current college freshmen what lessons they learned during the college search and application process—both what they wished they'd known and what they're glad they did—and compiled a list of their top 12 admission tips.
 Here’s the good, the bad, the ugly, and the brilliant.

 A stitch in time saves nine.
 And that’s true in college admissions, too.

 When your student starts freshman year (or even 8th grade, if they’re taking high school courses), start a college binder to collect information: awards, accomplishments, community service hours, transcripts—all of it.
 You can even start curating a resume.
 Yes, it seems early, but trust me: This will make requesting letters of recommendation and completing applications that much easier when the time comes.
-You can create the binder yourself with last year’s beaten-up math binder, or you can find pre-organized ones online, like this one from Pathfinder Student Prep or these from ScholarPrep Nation.
+You can create the binder yourself with last year’s beaten-up math binder, or you can find pre-organized ones online, like this one from ScholarPrep Nation.

 If you have an art student, start curating that portfolio early, and have them attend as many portfolio days and portfolio reviews as they can.
 Students should take that advice to heart and implement it for maximum improvement.

 A college education can be expensive, no doubt.
 And while there are options for bringing those costs down, sometimes schools remain out of reach.
 It’s OK to set budget expectations with your student before the college search begins.
 Lay out what you can afford, whether an airplane-ride-away school is in the budget or if it needs to be a reasonable drive, and what (if anything) you expect them to contribute (earning scholarships, taking an on-campus job, etc.).